Department of Music, Theatre, and Dance

 This course will examine foundations, methods, materials, and strategies appropriate for teaching and administering a secondary choral music program.

-Prerequisite: Admittance to Teacher Education and junior standing.
+Prerequisite: Admittance to Teacher Education and MUS 406 or MUS 407.

 MUS 473 – Special Topics in Music Business 1-3 credit hours